dowlandaiello/go-simplesub/README.md

-# go-pseudosub
+# go-simplesub

-A pub/sub messaging system built on top of the libp2p routed.RoutedHost interface.
+A minimalistic, yet powerful pubsub messaging system built on top of libp2p.

 ## Rationale